magicsoup-io/gatsby-starter-saas/src/data/pages/README.md

 title: "Readme.md"
 date: "2017-08-10"
 ---
-# gatsby-starter-magicsoup
+# gatsby-starter-saas

-The GatsbyJS Starter with our react component library soup. - Just add some water!
+The GatsbyJS Starter Saas to build your next Saas product on gatsby!
+See [demo](https://gatsby-saas.magicsoup.io)

 ## Quick start